 As I stood there with her phone in my hand, I was absolutely incredulous.

 “You are special.
 You deserve to be treated much better than what I am reading here and what I overheard!
 Your life is not supposed to be like this!”
 I blurted at her.

 In hindsight, I wish I would have thought through what I was going to say.
 My declaration of “your life is not supposed to be like this,” is so broad.
 What exactly was I trying to say to her?
 I wanted everything I had just heard to stop and go away.
 I wanted her to be in her bed, maybe reading and settling down for the night not casually relaying some story about a guy putting his hand up her shirt while simultaneously texting with another in between his masturbation.
 The life I just overheard was not the life I thought she was living.

 She was surprised at me bursting in the room; I caught her off guard.
 Yet, she roared back at me with the force of someone who had been holding something in for far too long, as if pressure had been building up and she could no longer contain it.

 “God isn’t even real so just be quiet!” she shouted at me with utter disgust.

 I didn't take the bait but persisted, “Don’t talk that way to me and you’re certainly not to behave like what I’m seeing and hearing here!”
 I yell back.

 I think she and I were both so shocked at what had just happened.
 My shock was what I overheard, hers was in being overheard.

 I was still standing at the threshold of the doorway from where I had swung open the door; she was still sitting on the floor where she had been talking.
-We said nothing for probably only thirty seconds, but it was those thirty seconds that might as well have been 30 minutes.
+We said nothing for probably only thirty seconds, but as we all know in situations of this magnitude, time seems to stop.